 - Must contact the sales team for a quote.

 KYC-Chain lets you verify identities, run Know Your Customer and AML checks and, perhaps more innovatively, leverage blockchain KYC.
 The latter is offered via its sister company, SelfKey, which allows users to store their KYC details on-chain.
 The company prides itself on its bank-grade compliance toolkit, which can scan more than 10,000 data sources in 240 counties with a response time of 30 seconds.
-At the time of writing, KYC-Chain claims to have helped more than half a million customers create accounts in various industries, such as telecoms, trading, and fund management.

 - Blockchain KYC: If you’re interested in learning more about how a shared ledger can work for ID verification, KYC-Chain is a good place to start.